pschichtel/postfix-rest-connector/README.md

 as described by the following section.
 The container images don't contain such configuration, but the file `sample.json` provides a somewhat complete example to craft one.

+### Native Binaries

+The native binaries use different ktor client engines depending on the target platform:

+* Linux X86_64 uses the curl engine and as such the binary dynamically links libcurl.
+* Linux Arm 64 uses the CIO engine, no further dependencies. **Note**: This binary does **not** support TLS connections.
+* Windows uses the WinHttp engine

 ## Configuration

 ```json